Best Tactical Shotguns in 2023: Stay Ready

 Ergonomics

-The 590, with its full 20-inch barrel, heat shield, and full-length stock is heavy, pushing 8 pounds without any shells, sling, optics, or accessories.
+The 590, equipped with a 20-inch barrel, heat shield, and full-length stock, is heavy, weighing around 8 pounds without shells, sling, optics, or accessories.
 Other than that, it feels good in the hand and comes up to the shoulder fast.

 For those looking to shave some length and weight, Mossberg sells a conversion kit to adapt from full stock to a 5.75-pound 32.5-inch Cruiser-style pistol grip configuration.